ksabry/runtype/README.md

 # runtype

 Runtime type checking for TypeScript.
-Works by injecting runtime checks.
+Works by statically analysing TypeScript types and injecting the relevent code.